aliekingurgen/interview-practice/README.md

 # interview-practice
-My Cracking the Coding Interview solutions in Java
+My solutions to Cracking the Coding Interview in Java